-John Buck Director, Office of Records Management – Privacy Records Assessment Division and FOIA
+John Buck Director, Office of FOIA, Records, and Assessment Compliance

 Mr. Buck has a high level of technical and administrative expertise in the area of privacy and records management, as well as a proven track record for managing multiple projects associated with a complex VA environment.
 Before taking this position, he was acting as the GS-15, Deputy Director for Veterans Benefits Administration, Office of Facilities, Access and Administration.
 In this position, he directed a large, diverse staff supporting a wide range of privacy and records management programs.
 He has in-depth knowledge of VA specific infrastructures, such as organizational elements, key contacts, agency specific policies and procedures.
 He has successfully managed projects and programs in a VA mission critical environment, with praise from his peers and subordinate staff.

 Working with various VA work groups and committees, Mr. Buck has contributed significantly in creating a culture of privacy and records management excellence, incorporating technology and legislative policy into good workable practices.
 He has injected new vigor into these programs, rewarding staff and gaining respect by improving the privacy of the nation’s veterans and employees alike.

 Mr. Buck routinely briefs the Chief Information Officer and other senior VA management officials.
 In addition, he has developed several training courses and participated as an instructor for numerous training sessions.